(A) Replacement housing payment for ninety-day homeowner-occupants.

 (i) The date the person receives final payment for the displacement dwelling or in the case of condemnation, the date the full amount of the estimate of just compensation is deposited in the court; or

 (ii) The date the displacing agency's obligation to have at least one comparable dwelling available to the displaced person is met.

-(2) Amount of payment: the replacement housing payment for an eligible one hundred eighty-day homeowner-occupant may not exceed twenty-two thousand five hundred dollars. (see also paragraph (D) of this rule.)
+(2) Amount of payment: the replacement housing payment for an eligible ninety-day homeowner-occupant may not exceed thirty-one thousand dollars. (see also paragraph (D) of this rule.)
 The payment under this rule is limited to the amount necessary to relocate to a comparable replacement dwelling within one year from the date the displaced homeowner occupant is paid for the displacement dwelling, or the date a comparable replacement dwelling is made available to such person, whichever is later.
 The payment shall be the sum of: